 Nearly 30 percent of Americans report that they’re “afraid or very afraid” of public speaking.
-In fact, this fear is so widely accepted that many scientists researching stress will actually induce anxiety by asking study participants to give a speech.
+In fact, this fear is so widely accepted that many scientists researching stress actually will induce anxiety by asking study participants to give a speech.

-#1: Up Your Public Speaking Game
+1. Up Your Public Speaking Game

-#2: Use a Sparkline
+3. Use a Sparkline

 How do you go from being a merely influential speaker to an inspirational one?
 The answer lies in one simple, but extremely universal, speech theory.

 CEO and professional presentation designer Nancy Duarte spent years studying rhetorical strategies to uncover what makes some speeches powerful while other fail to captivate audiences.
-What she discovered is that all great speakers from Martin Luther King Jr. to Steve Jobs all follow the same structure.
+What she discovered is that all great speakers, from Martin Luther King Jr. to Steve Jobs, all follow the same structure.
 It looks like this:

 Here’s what the diagram is showing:

-- President Franklin Roosevelt addressed Congress in 1941 with a powerful speech that promised: “Freedom from fear–which, translated into world terms, means a world-wide reduction of armaments to such a point and in such a thorough fashion that no nation will be in a position to commit an act of physical aggression against any neighbor–anywhere in the world.
+- President Franklin Roosevelt addressed Congress in 1941 with a powerful speech that promised: “Freedom from fear, which, translated into world terms, means a worldwide reduction of armaments to such a point and in such a thorough fashion that no nation will be in a position to commit an act of physical aggression against any neighbor–anywhere in the world.
 That is no vision of a distant millennium.
-It is a definite basis for a kind of world attainable in our own time and generation.
-To that new order we oppose the greater conception–the moral order.
+It is a definite basis for a kind of world attainable in our own time and generation… To that new order we oppose the greater conception–the moral order.
 A good society is able to face schemes of world domination and foreign revolutions alike without fear.”

-- Steve Jobs promised audience members: “So, today, we’ve added to the Mac and the iPod.
+- Steve Jobs promised audience members, “So, today, we’ve added to the Mac and the iPod.
 We’ve added Apple TV and now iPhone.
 And you know, the Mac is really the only one that you think of as a computer.
 Right?
 And so we’ve thought about this and we thought, you know, maybe our name should reflect this a little bit more than it does.
-So we’re announcing today we’re dropping the computer from our name, and from this day forward, we’re going to be known as Apple Inc., to reflect the product mix that we have today.
-The Mac in 1984 is an experience that those of us that were there will never forget.
+So we’re announcing today we’re dropping the computer from our name, and from this day forward, we’re going to be known as Apple Inc., to reflect the product mix that we have today… The Mac in 1984 is an experience that those of us that were there will never forget.
 And I don’t think the world will forget it either.
 The iPod in 2001 changed everything about music, and we’re going to do it again with the iPhone in 2007.”

 When you’ve explained all of your points, end your speech by creating a clear vision of what the audience can expect if they follow your advice, invest in your company, implement your plan–whatever you tried to persuade them to do.
-Watch Nancy Duarte’s Ted talk to learn more about her speech theory and what you can do to become inspirational.
+Watch Nancy Duarte’s TEdxEast talk to learn more about her speech theory and what you can do to become inspirational.

-#3: Don’t Caveat, Apologize or Beg
+4. Don’t Caveat, Apologize or Beg

 First, be sure to research all of your points so you feel confident about the information you are sharing.
 Second, once you are sure of your content, practice your speech in front of friends.
-Every time a qualifier or caveat is added friends should gently point it out and have them start over.
+Every time a qualifier or caveat is added, friends should gently point it out and have you start over.
 The best speakers also know that not everyone is going to like them.
-In fact, some of the best speakers are controversial — and that’s a good thing!
+In fact, some of the best speakers are controversial, and that’s a good thing!
 You want people to get riled up, get thinking and feel emotion.
 That means you are striking a chord!

-#4: Master Your Nonverbal Behavior
+5. Master Your Nonverbal Behavior

-Check out my TEDx London Talk where I explain some of the other nonverbal research:
+Check out my TEDxLondon Talk where I explain some of the other nonverbal research:

-#5: Channel Your Fear
+6. Channel Your Fear

 Academic researchers hypothesize that this intense fear of public speaking comes from evolution.
-In the past, when humans were threatened by large predators, living as a group was a basic survival skill, and ostracism or separation of any kind would certainly mean death.
+In the past, when humans were threatened by large predators, living as a group was a basic survival skill, and ostracism or separation of any kind certainly would mean death.
 This may have evolved into the fear of public speaking — and it makes sense.
 What situation embodies that kind of separation more than standing all alone in front of a room full of people?
 On a deep level, people are afraid their audience will reject them.